atlanmod/emfviews/README.md

 * `org.atlanmod.emfviews.mel`: Metamodel Extension Language; can extend metamodel with new classes, attributes, relations.

-The `examples` folder contains ideas of how to use EMF Views and the DSLs:
+The `examples` folder contains ideas of how to use EMF Views and the DSLs.
+The examples ending with `-tutorial` are documented in [the manual][].

 * `emfviews-tutorial`: Create your first Viewpoint and View.
 * `vpdl-tutorial`: Define a viewpoint with VPDL.
+* `view-to-html-tutorial`: Use a view as input to an EGL template.
+* `traceability-demo`: A view encompassing four models from the design time to the runtime of a Java project.
+Navigating between the four models is made easier with an interactive HTML report generated from the view.

 Who is behind this project?
 ---------------------------